jfrech/Joy-Assembler/README.md

 # Joy Assembler
-A minimalistic toy assembler written in C++ by Jonathan Frech, August to October 2020.
+A minimalistic toy assembler written in C++ by Jonathan Frech, August to November 2020.

 # Building
-Joy Assembler requires the `C++17` standard and is best build using the provided `Makefile`.
+Joy Assembler requires the `C++17` standard and is best built using the provided `Makefile`.

-**Build: 🟩 passing** (2020-11-03T21:17:07+01:00)
+**Build: 🟩 passing** (2020-11-27T16:40:31+01:00)

 # Usage
 Joy Assembler provides a basic command-line interface:
 ````
 ./JoyAssembler <input-file.asm> [visualize | step | memory-dump]
 ````
-The optional argument `visualize` allows one to see each instruction's execution, `step` allows to see and step thru (by hitting `enter`) execution.
+The optional argument `visualize` allows one to see each instruction's execution, `step` allows to see and step through (by hitting `enter`) execution.
 Note that the instruction pointed to is the instruction that _will be executed_ in the next step, not the instruction that has been executed. `memory-dump` mocks any I/O and outputs a step-by-step memory dump to `stdout` whilst executing.

 # Architecture
 Joy Assembler mimics a 32-bit architecture.
 It has four 32-bit registers: two general-prupose registers `A` (**a**ccumulation) and `B` (o**b**erand) and two special-prupose registers `PC` (**p**rogram **c**ounter) and `SC` (**s**tack **c**ounter).